 September 2014 saw three mental health professionals from Manas Foundation en route to a residential workshop in Manesar for four days with no idea what we were in for.
 “Financial Resilience” — the undeniable need for any organization to be able to stay afloat to do its work not just passionately but with strategy, efficiency and longevity — the idea drew us in.
 The introductory session by Ellen and Dale was … strangely comforting.
 We realized that fundraising, budgeting and struggling with what we’ve now learned to fondly refer to as “the back wheel of the bicycle” were challenges and not problems.
 These were things which could be approached with clarity and focus, and would help propel our work further forward, and help us do more with our skill sets and hands-on orientation.

-Since our experience at FSP, now Spring Forward, nearly a year and a half ago, we're proud to say we've grown.
+Since our experience with Spring's FIRE program, now five years ago, we're proud to say we've grown.
 We've learned how to ask for what we need from donors, and to shape our interventions more efficiently when pitching for funds as well as when executing.
-We've understood the difference that regular and quality follow-up can make in strengthening granter-grantee relationships, and we've strengthened our organizational capacities on many of the learnings we had had from the program.
+We've understood the difference that regular and quality follow-up can make in strengthening grantor-grantee relationships and we've strengthened our organizational capacities on many of the learnings we had from the program.

-In very concrete terms, the insight from Spring Forward led us to explore a type of funding that had previously seemed unapproachable by us as an organization working in the area of mental health and gender justice.
-We're proud to say that we've been able to expand our donor profile to include CSR funding for our gender sensitization training program with Delhi's public transport drivers.
+In very concrete terms, the insight from Spring's FIRE program led us to explore a type of funding that had previously seemed unapproachable by us as an organization working in the area of mental health and gender justice.
+We're proud to say that we've been able to expand our donor profile to include CSR funding for our gender sensitization training with Delhi's public transport drivers.

 Manas Foundation works with the Transport Department of the government of Delhi which provides access to public transport drivers, and a CSR partner who provides funding.
-In this one-of-a-kind program, Manas engages auto-rickshaw, bus and taxi drivers in promoting behavioural activation that results in pro-gender behaviour, prevention of sexual harassment, making Delhi a safer city for women commuters and creating safe spaces.
-We have expanded our outreach to 131,180 auto rickshaw drivers and 52,339 taxi drivers as of March 2016.
+In this one-of-a-kind program, Manas engages auto-rickshaw, bus and taxi drivers in promoting behavioural activation that results in pro-gender behaviour and prevention of sexual harassment, making Delhi a safer city for women commuters and creating safe spaces.